bridge19/appointment_extension/readme.md

 SAP has developed and published an MTA plugin for Cloud Foundry CLI.
 This MTA plugin allows you to perform lifecycle operations like deployment and un-deployment on multi-target applications.
 The MTA plugin can be downloaded from SAP cloud platform tools page (search for MTA Plugin and pick your platform):

 https://tools.hana.ondemand.com/#cloud

+# Multi-target Application Archive Builder

+The multi-target application (MTA) archive builder is a command-line tool that packages an MTA into a deployable archive (MTAR).